corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/ha-notary-service-setup.md

 * Root access to a Linux machine or VM to install the selected database
 * The private IP addresses of your database hosts
 * The public IP addresses of your notary hosts
-* The database driver in the form of a `.JAR` file, located inside the “drivers” folder
+* The database driver in the form of a `.JAR` file, located inside the "drivers" folder
 * The relevant HSM library `.JAR` (if storing keys inside a HSM).
-See ../cryptoservice-configuration for more information.
+See [cryptoservice configuration](./cryptoservice-configuration.html) for more information.
 * Database root password, used to create the Corda user, setting up the database and tables (only required for some installation methods)
 * Corda database user password, used by the notary service to access the database
 * State snapshot transfer (SST) database user password, used by the Percona cluster for data replication